Parent Pay Parent Pay Search this website Open Mobile menu

 Cricket

-• Developing fielding using a one-handed pick up.
+• Explain the use of, and demonstrate, fielding using a one-handed pick up.

 Rounders

-• Be able to perform simple throwing and catching, varying the speed and length of the pass and making a choice between an underarm or an overarm throw.
+• Demonstrate simple throwing and catching, varying the speed and length of the pass and making a choice between an underarm or an overarm throw.

-• Be able to field a rolling ball coming towards and moving away from a fielder.
+• Demonstrate how to field a rolling ball, both coming towards and moving away from a fielder.

 • Understand and be able to play in a game of rounders using correct equipment.

-• Be able to apply tactics to fielding to prevent half rounders and full rounders being scored.
+• Explain how to apply tactics to fielding to prevent half rounders and full rounders being scored.

-• Be able to play in a variety of positions in the field.
+• Demonstrate how to play in a variety of positions in the field.

 Year 9